 This function writes the value of a single register in this thread.
 The register is specified by the reg parameter, and the value that should be written is specified by the val parameter.
-See Error!
-Reference source not found. for an explanation of the MachRegister class.
+See Appendix A for an explanation of the MachRegister class.